DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 * [If incomplete, use only parts given]
 * [Alternative format if user provides differently]
 ```
-Format: Standard three-part structure starting with "As a user" or as provided
+Format: Standard three-part structure starting with "As a user," or as provided
-Example: As a user
+Example: As a user,
          I want to view daily sales reports
          So that I can track performance against targets
 ```